taw00/element-rpm/README.md

 _Riot messaging client packaged (RPMs) for Fedora, CentOS, Red Hat Enterprise Linux, and OpenSUSE_

 Riot is a client implementing the matrix protocol enabling decentralized, secure messaging for collaborative groups.
-It's a great client, but it needed RPM packages built for the Red Hat family of linux operating systems.
+It's a great client, but it needed RPM packages built for the Red Hat family of Linux operating systems.
 So... here they be!

 _**What is Riot (and Matrix)?**_ In short, Riot is an open source, decentralized, end-to-end encrypted team collaboration platform who's often compared to IRC, Rocket Chat, Mattermost, Slack, etc.

-This github repository maintains source RPM packages and specfiles so you can rebuild Riot if you are so inclined.
+This GitHub repository maintains source RPM packages and spec files so you can rebuild Riot if you are so inclined.
 From these source packages runnable binaries have been conveniently built for you.
-See below for how to install and run Riot on your linux desktop.
+See below for how to install and run Riot on your Linux desktop.

-All \*.src.rpm packages provided in this github repository should be signed with [my GPG key](https://keybase.io/toddwarner/key.asc)<br />All binary RPMs are signed with the [Fedora Project's](https://fedoraproject.org/) [Copr GPG signing key](https://copr-be.cloud.fedoraproject.org/results/taw/Riot/pubkey.gpg)
+All \*.src.rpm packages provided in this GitHub repository should be signed with [my GPG key](https://keybase.io/toddwarner/key.asc)<br />All binary RPMs are signed with the [Fedora Project's](https://fedoraproject.org/) [COPR GPG signing key](https://copr-be.cloud.fedoraproject.org/results/taw/Riot/pubkey.gpg)

 #### More about...